 Can I do Pole and Aerial Fitness?

 Yes!
 These activities are for anyone who wants to become stronger, more toned, more flexible, and enjoys a fun, sociable workout.
-Our instructors are trained to work with people of all fitness levels so that you are gradually building strength as you advance to prepare you for the next level.
-Whether you are fit or not, flexible or not, our instructors will patiently work with you to make sure you are progressing at your own pace safely.
+Our instructors are trained to work with people of all fitness levels so you are gradually building strength as you advance to prepare you for the next level.
+Whether you are fit or not, flexible or not, our instructors will patiently work with you to make sure you are progressing safely at your own pace.

 What are the benefits of Pole and Aerial Fitness?